DylanSpeiser/BM-Camera-Control-WebUI/README.md

 The app polls data from the camera every ten seconds (you'll see "Refreshing..." in the corner).
 When you change a setting in the browser, it relays that to the camera and verifies the change.
 If you make a change that reverts after a few seconds, that means the camera rejected it.
 The page can be manually refreshed with the button in the bottom left corner.

 ### Arrows, Buttons, and Text Boxes
-Many controls work both with sliders/buttons, but if you want to enter a specific value then click on the number and enter the value manually.
+Many controls work with sliders/buttons as well as manual input by clicking on the number and typing in a new value.

 ### Media Management
 To view files on the drives of your camera, follow the link in the bottom-right corder for the **Web Media Manager**.
 This will take you to *your camera's* internal web server where you can view, download, and upload video files over the network.